Jojosito/MUS-X/README.md

 There are two 'V/Oct' inputs, one for each oscillator.
 You can use the 'Tune' module to add tuning controls.

 'Out' outputs the mix of oscillator 1, the sub-oscillator, oscillator 2 and the ring modulator.
-The output is soft-clipped to ±10V.

 ### Context menu options
 * 'Oversampling rate': The oscillators use a naive implementation, which is quite CPU friendly, and can therefore be massively oversampled to reduce aliasing.